Promoting Good Attendance

 The law says that students are expected to attend school every day that the school is open.
 There are only two reasons why a student should not attend school.
 These are:

-1. They a too ill to attend school
+- They are too ill to attend school

 There is a clear link between regular school attendance and student outcomes.
 Students who attend school regularly have a significantly higher chance of realising their full potential and have better life opportunities.